MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-page-copilot.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
+> - TO DO: Bradley to add content here if issue 1 relates to add page only.
 > - This feature doesn't support non-English language input.
 > - This feature will be available for preview in the United States only.
 > - To understand the capabilities and limitations of this feature, see [FAQ for Copilot for design studio](../faqs-design-studio.md).